kirbyherm/secar_mobo/README.md

 `analyze_db.py`

-defines a method to read the hdf5 db and write only values which are on the pareto front and are less than max_obj to a separate db also runs a kmeans_clustering algorithm on the db to generate clusters of points
+defines a method to read the hdf5 db and write only values which are on the pareto front and are less than `max_obj` to a separate db also runs a kmeans-clustering algorithm on the db to generate clusters of points

 `config.json`
-    specifies most of the variables needed for running the full process comments don't exist in json so additional keys like "fNominalan" and "fNominalpg" are unused they are simply there to hold the values
+specifies most of the variables needed for running the full process comments don't exist in json so additional keys like `fNominalan` and `fNominalpg` are unused they are simply there to hold the values

-cosy.py
+`cosy.py`
-    defines cosyrun(input) that runs a COSY simulation given input magnet settings and returns a set of objective values assumes cosy is installed and can be run with: cosy foxFile.fox
+defines cosyrun(input) that runs a COSY simulation given input magnet settings and returns a set of objective values assumes cosy is installed and can be run with:
+`cosy foxFile.fox`
-    all the interfacing between cosy and python is done here, so be sure to check that, given a specified reaction type and fNominal values, ./cosy.py returns values which are == 1 or only off by a precision < 1e-7 or so
+all the interfacing between cosy and python is done here, so be sure to check that, given a specified reaction type and fNominal values, `./cosy.py` returns values which are == 1 or only off by a precision < 1e-7 or so

-optimize.py
+`optimize.py`
 defines main() which implements the pygmo archipelago and runs the optimization evolution (note that the archipelago can be a single island)

-pipeline.py
+`pipeline.py`
 loads in all the necessary python scripts and runs them to generate and plot results

-problem.py
+`problem.py`
 defines a pygmo User-Defined Problem which calls cosyrun in its fitness evaluation

-utils.py
+`utils.py`
-    defines various useful functions, most notably providing the wrapper to read in the config.json file
+defines various useful functions, most notably providing the wrapper to read in the `config.json` file

 ### Drawing scripts :

-    Several different draw*.py scripts exist, in various states of clarity.
+Several different `draw*.py` scripts exist, in various states of clarity.
 I will continue to try to clean and comment these but they are less important than the analysis scripts

-    draw.py
+`draw.py`
 defines a method for plotting the results requires an argument of the file to be analyzed e.g. run with:
-            ./draw.py ../output/outputFileName.csv
+`./draw.py ../output/outputFileName.csv`

 ### sh/ :

 all the bash scripts for submitting jobs to fireside are here

-    analysis_job.sh
+`analysis_job.sh`
-        launches a job for pca.py, generating the pca points
+launches a job for `pca.py`, generating the pca points

 slurmfiles/ :
 try to write out the sbatch logs to this file so they can be easily stored and cleaned as necessary

-    submit_job.sh
+`submit_job.sh`
-        launches a job for optimize.py
+launches a job for `optimize.py`

 ## Deprecated scripts:

-    results are no longer stored to csv, and so making them into a pandas df is trivial make_db.py
+results are no longer stored to csv, and so making them into a pandas df is trivial

+`make_db.py`
 defines a method for constructing a pandas hdf5 database from the csv results db to be made is specified within the code

 ## Notes:

 assuming python3 is installed with conda and
 $ which python3
 points to the correct version all scripts can simply be made executable and called with:
 $ ./[script name] [args]